BarisCeliktutan/CosmosVet/README.md

 # Cosmos Vet

+##NOTE: The complete version is in my private repository for security reasons.
+Please e-mail me with information about yourself if you want to take a look.
+My e-mail can be found on my CV or job application.

 This program provides several key features to help veterinary clinic owners manage their clinic efficiently.

 ## Features